 In 2016, Colruyt Group Fine Food Meat opened a second production site.
 There, it’s also possible to purify rainwater to drinkable quality.
-Using the PURA (PUrification of RAinwater) process, we purify an average of 10,000 m3 of rainwater per year.
+Using the PURA (PUrification of RAinwater) process, we can purify an average of 10,000 m3 of rainwater per year.
 That’s equivalent to the annual water consumption of 120 families.
 The recycled rainwater is used for the same applications in meat processing as the purified wastewater.

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.